apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 The web interface will display the status of the the connectors and show attached connections.
-It will also allow you to drill into each configured virtual host and view the destinations and queues being used.
+It will also allow you to drill into each configured virtual host and view the topics and queues being used.

 ### Exporting/Importing Stores